Campus-Molndal-JIN23/todolist-Keeriiim/README.md

 ## Usage
 The main purpose for this project is to create a ToDo application that can be used to create, read, update and delete tasks.
+When you start the program you will be prompted to choose different number options.
+Pick a number and follow the instructions.

 ## License
 Copyright (c) 2023 Kerim Kozo